KieraninTehdas/KieraninTehdas.github.io/_posts/2025-05-01-Pimoroni-Badger-2040.md

 In the aforementioned post the author describes how they used Affinity Designer with a 296x128px template to create a custom badge image.
-Unfortunately Affinity Designer costs £70, isn't available for Linux, and have no design chops so that was out.
+Unfortunately Affinity Designer costs £70, isn't available for Linux, and I have no design chops so that was out.
 Open source to the rescue!

 Another quick search for vector image software brought me to [Inkscape](https://inkscape.org/) which I vaguely recognised I think as something pre-installed on Ubuntu?
 This turned out to be perfect.

 After opening Inkscape the first job is to create a new image and resize the canvas.
-Control + Shift
-+ D opens the document properties menu where you can set the size to be 296px by 128px and then set the orientation to landscape.
-Just make sure the units is set to pixels when setting the dimensions!
+Control + Shift + D opens the document properties menu where you can set the size to be 296px by 128px and then set the orientation to landscape.
+Just make sure the units are set to pixels when setting the dimensions!
 I also found creating guides around the page in the Guides tab was helpful.